gradle/gradle/design-docs/play-support.md

 - Fail when running on Java 6.
 We can fix this by using native-platform later, rather than polling.
 - Would it be possible to use  [IncrementalTaskInputsInternal.getInputFilesSnapshot](https://github.com/gradle/gradle/blob/2ded5cd/subprojects/core/src/main/groovy/org/gradle/api/internal/changedetection/changes/IncrementalTaskInputsInternal.java#L23-23) and  [FilesShapshotSet.findSnapshot](https://github.com/gradle/gradle/blob/2ded5cda/subprojects/core/src/main/groovy/org/gradle/api/internal/changedetection/state/FilesSnapshotSet.java#L30-30) for getting state of input for the task.
 - What if files change during task execution?
 Do we have to run the build twice to be sure that we have processed all changes that might happen at any time?
+- Should trigger on change to a file that is a task input and not a task output.
+For example, removing `build/classes/main` will not trigger anything (unless I’m running `gradle —watch classes`).
+  - no complex task graph input/output analysis is required in implementing this story.
+Therefore possible task graph input/output analysis should be done in a separate story.

 ## Feature: Keep running Play application up-to-date when source changes